Table of Contents

 That’s some serious confidence in the straps to be dropping 365 on your neck.
 Sorinex passes the test!
 Theirs is 42.5″ long to attach to 3″x3″ tubing.

 Rogue, of course, has excellent straps as well that no doubt have gone through plenty of testing as they do with everything.
-Rogue has never been known to cut corners on safety.
-They have several models to choose from:
+Rogue is known to not compromise on safety.
+They have a few models/depths to choose from:

 Rogue’s stitching goes all the way up through the loop, and they have an additional layer of material stitched on top to prevent wear from the bar knurling to the structural stitching underneath.
 Smart!